boisgera/bitstream/mkdocs/API.md

 Snapshots
 --------------------------------------------------------------------------------

 Save and restore stream states.
-See also: [Snapshots](../snapshots).
+For details, refer to [Snapshots](../snapshots).

 ??? note "`State`"
     The (opaque) type of stream state.